stewyb314/trc/docs/Design.md

 ### stop subcommand

-The `stop` commmand stops a running command.
+The `stop` command stops a running command.
 If the command is not running, an error is returned.

 ```shell
 Usage: trc-client [options] stop <command id>